 Using the Command Line

-'Convert XLS' can be run without a user interface with command line arguments much like in the good old DOS days.
-Alternatively you can initiate command line execution by going to the operating systems 'command prompt' or within Windows at the START-RUN menu and typing it in there.
-Furthermore, the command line interface can be used from Batch files (files with *.BAT extension).
+'Convert XLS' can be run without a user interface with command line arguments.
+You can initiate command line execution by going to the operating system’s command prompt or within Windows from the START-RUN menu and typing it in there.
+Lastly, the command line interface can be used from Batch files (files with *.BAT extension).
+A batch file can be created in a simple editor like notepad, and saved.
+Once saved, simply double click the bat file within the Windows Explorer to execute it (HINT: See the installation folder for a sample batch file).

 There are two approaches to using the command line: